Work & Business in France

 In addition, you will need to declare the income to the tax authority in your own home country.

-France has double taxation agreements with many countries, so in most cases you are unlikely to face being taxed twice on the same income.
+France has double taxation agreements with many countries, so in most cases a tax credit will be granted for tax paid in France.

 UK residents benefit from a double taxation treaty, which grants partial relief against liability to tax in the UK.
 This means you need to declare the rental income to both the French and UK tax authorities.